oysteijo/npy_array/README.md

 The archive (`.npz`) files are now handled by [_libzip_](https://libzip.org/).
 This redesign creates a dependency of _libzip_ of course, but it simplifies the code a lot.
-It also makes it possible to read and save compressed _Numpy_ arrays.
+It also makes it possible to read and save compressed _NumPy_ arrays.
 It is therefore added a new public function:

     int
     npy_array_list_save_compressed( const char       *filename,